Sprouts Activity: The Mud Kitchen, Soil Texture for Toddlers

 Materials

-• Water in small spray bottles or cups
+• Water in small spray bottles, cups, or a tiny pitcher

 How to Facilitate